polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 The above code will create "john-doe" as a user in your system, and store him into your _"auth.hl"_ file.

 Notice, only _"root"_ accounts can create new, edit or delete users in your systems.
 Notice also, that we say root accounts in plural form.
-Contrary to on Linux, where there in general terms only can exist one root account, in P5 you can have as many root accounts as you wish.
+Contrary to on Linux, where there in general terms can only exist one root account - In P5 you can have as many root accounts as you wish.
 I encourage you to keep your root accounts to a minimum though.
 Preferably, only one!

 Also notice, that only the root account(s) can actually read or modify your _"auth.hl"_ file in your system directly, using for instance *[load-file]* or *[save-file]* etc. Your _"auth.hl"_ file, or if you choose to use another filename for it, is in general terms, the by far most protected file in your file system.

+## Users and your filesystem

-When you create a new user, a new folder structure will automatically be created for your user, beneath the _"p5.webapp/users/"_ folder.
+When you create a new user, a new folder structure will automatically be created for your user, beneath the _"/p5.webapp/users/"_ folder.
 This is the user's personal files, and is in general terms, protected such that only that user, and root accounts, can modify or read these files.
 Each user has a
-"public" and a "private" folder.
+_"public"_ and a _"private"_ folder.
 The public folder, is for files which the user doesn't care about is protected or not, and anyone with a direct URL to the file, can easily download it.
 The private folder, can only be accessed by the user himself, and/or a root account.

-If you wish to create files that are accessible to all users of your system, you should put these files in your _"p5.webapp/common/"_ folder, which is accessible to all users in your system.

 In addition, each user gets a "temp" folder, which are used for temporary files, used whenever a temporary file needs to be created.
 To access the currently logged in user's folder, use the tilde "~".
 To load the _"foo.txt"_ file from a user's folder, you can use for instance.